evkx/evkx.github.io/content/models/lucid/air/Air_Dream_Edition_Range/_index.md

 ## Performance

 The Lucid Air Dream Edition Range has a maximum power of 696KW (946hp).
 The total torque is 1390nm.
 The 0-100km/h sprint (0-62mph) takes 2,9 seconds.
-The top speed is 270 km/h.
+The top speed is 270 km/h. {{<evkxdisplayaddarticle />}}

 ## Battery, range, and charging